Xinxin19871118/stm32-codeblocks/README.md

 ## ADD More MCU

 Download STM32Cube for your MCU.
-Copy content of Driver folder to Drivers of this template Correct includes path, MCU Define....
+Copy content Driver folder to Drivers at template location Correct includes path, MCU Define....